Bad Words (film): Plot

 While researching Guy's background, Jenny discovers that Bowman is Guy's father.
 She reveals this to him, and he admits that his prime motivation for entering the bee was to embarrass his father in revenge for abandoning him and his mother when he was a child.

 Soon before the final stage of the bee, Guy overhears Chaitanya and his father discussing his strategy to win, which is to befriend Guy so that he will allow him to win out of guilt.
 He ends his friendship with Chaitanya, despite Chaitanya's pleas that he genuinely wanted to be friends.
 They later sabotage each other: Guy burns Chaitanya's study book, and Chaitanya files a false police report, accusing Guy of kidnapping a young girl.

 Meanwhile, ten competitors remain in the bee, and the pool is gradually reduced to just Guy and Chaitanya.
 When a contestant's mother attacks Guy verbally and is subdued by the police on live television, Bowman is forced to intervene, to his embarrassment.

-Having accomplished his goal, Guy deliberately misspells a word in an effort to let Chaitanya win.
-To prove his friendship, Chaitanya also misspells his word, and they argue.
+Having accomplished his goal, Guy decides to let Chaitanya win and deliberately misspells a word.
+To prove his friendship, Chaitanya also misspells his word, causing them to argue.
 This escalates into a physical fight, with Chaitanya kicking Guy in his groin.
 When Bowman attempts to intervene, Chaitanya accidentally hits him with a chair.

 Although the bee is briefly halted, Bowman allows it to continue after deciding that Guy and Chaitanya acted in an equally embarrassing manner.
 Their standoff of deliberately misspelling words continues until Guy intentionally misspells Chaitanya's word so that he corrects him, thus causing Chaitanya to win the bee inadvertently.
 As Guy leaves, content, Chaitanya offers to give him half the winnings and names him co-winner of the bee.

 Guy writes a note to Bowman explaining his actions, which Bowman refuses to read until he reveals himself to be his son, and returns home.
 He resolves his conflict with Chaitanya by buying an old police car and helping him to chase down his school bullies.